dartmouth-cs98/hack-a-thing-2-will-hack2/README.md

 ## What I set out to build

 Initially I planned on working toward creating some part of our project in react-native, or at least attempt to do so, to refamiliarize myself with the software.
+I did attempt to do this, and did make it a decent way down this path before I felt like I didn't have enough time to create anything meaningful and pivoted.
 I encountered so many issues with my environment that I did not have enough time to undertake a large project, so in the end I had to settle for redoing the react-native tutorial from cs-52.

 ## What I learned